Quick Start for Confluent Cloud

 Note

 An API key and associated secret apply to the active Kafka cluster.
 If you add a new cluster, you must create a new API key for producers and consumers on the new Kafka cluster.
-For more information, see Use API Keys to Control Access in Confluent Cloud.
+For more information, see Use API Keys to Authenticate to Confluent Cloud.

 6. Enter “users” as the description for the key, and click Continue.

-7. On the Configuration page, select JSON_SR for the output record value format, Users for template, and then click Continue.
+7. On the Configuration page, select JSON_SR for the output record value format, Users for the template, and click Continue.

 8. For Connector sizing, leave the slider at the default of 1 task and click Continue